-You’ve just taken your first step towards becoming a volunteer firefighter!
+You’ve just taken your first step towards becoming a firefighter!
 Below you will find information pertaining to what it means to be a firefighter and the training it takes to get there.

 Being a firefighter gives you an opportunity to help someone in ways you never thought possible.
 When someone is having an emergency firefighters may be the only source of hope they have left.
 We handle situations that no one else can.
 Our tools and skills are designed to tackle jobs the seem insurmountable!
 Training can be tough both physically and mentally and it never ends.
 Recruit training lasts about 12 months, but you will spend the rest of your career training and preparing so you will be ready no matter what the call.